carj/pyPreservica/docs/index.rst

 -  Add or remove asset and folder icons   (**New in 6.2**)
 -  Replace existing content objects within an Asset   (**New in 6.2**)
 -  Export OPEX Package   (**New in 6.2**)
+-  Fetch audit trail events on Entities and across the repository

 Content API Features
 ---------------------